Home Compare BAYN.DE vs DHR

 Bayer Aktiengesellschaft vs Danaher: Which Stock Looks Stronger in 2026?

-Bayer Aktiengesellschaft holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Bayer Aktiengesellschaft holds the cleaner structural position, with the lead spread across growth and valuation.
+Danaher still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Bayer Aktiengesellschaft is in better shape — its trend is intact while Danaher's trend has broken down.
 That puts structure and market broadly in agreement — Bayer Aktiengesellschaft's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (BAYN.DE: DAX 40, DHR: S&P 500).
+Peer scores are normalised within each company's primary universe (BAYN.DE: DAX 40, DHR: Russell 1000).

 Trajectory Similarity